Wiener--Ito integral representation in vector valued Gaussian stationary random fields: Introduction. An overview of the results.

 The fourth section deals with a special subject, and our motivation to study it demands some explanation.
 Here we consider vector valued Gaussian stationary generalized random fields.

 We could have considered the continuous time version of vector valued stationary random fields where the parameter set is $t\in {\mathbb R}^\nu$ and not $p\in{\mathbb Z}^\nu$.
-We did not discuss such models, we have considered instead vector valued Gaussian stationary generalized random fields.
+Here we did not discuss such models, we have considered instead vector valued Gaussian stationary generalized random fields.
 This means a set of random vectors $(X_1(\varphi),\dots,X_d(\varphi))$ with some nice properties which are indexed by an appropriately chosen class of functions.
 The precise definition of this notion is given in Section~4.
 We have constructed a large class of Gaussian stationary generalized random fields, presented their matrix valued spectral measures, and constructed the vector valued random spectral measures corresponding to them.
-In \cite{11} the notion of Gaussian stationary generalized random fields was introduced and investigated in the scalar valued case.
+In \cite{9} the notion of Gaussian stationary generalized random fields was introduced and investigated in the scalar valued case.
 Some useful results were proved there.
-It was shown (with the help of some important results of Laurent Schwartz about generalized functions) that in the scalar valued case the class of Gaussian, stationary generalized random fields constructed in such a way as it was done in the present paper contains all Gaussian stationary generalized random fields.
+It was shown, with the help of some important results of Laurent Schwartz about distributions (generalized functions), that in the scalar valued case the class of Gaussian, stationary generalized random fields constructed in such a way as it was done in the present paper contains all Gaussian stationary generalized random fields.
 (Here I consider two random fields the same if their finite dimensional distributions agree.)
-This result is probably also valid in the case of vector valued generalized random fields, but I did not study this question, because I was interested in a different problem.
+Similarly, it is very likely that also in the multivariate case all stationary generalized Gaussian random fields can be constructed by the method described in this paper.
+But I did not study this question, because I was interested in a different problem.